Debanhi Escobar: man denies being ‘El Jaguar’ and asks to be released from the case

 He then added that he feared for the safety of his wife, who reported that he was in Mexico and had received threats.

-In that sense, in another video that went viral, he was seen breaking down in tears when describing the negative consequences that being related to the case of Debanhi’s death brought him.
+In that sense, in another video that went viral, he was seen breaking down in tears when describing the negative consequences that brought him being related to the case of Debanhi’s death.
 “They destroyed my life, my dignity and my economy.
 I lost contracts and friendships.
 All for unscrupulous people and to earn a few likes”, he expressed.

 (See: Debanhi Escobar case: two more women would have died in the motel)